JustinLamMSFT/microsoft/microsoft-365/project/project-management.md

 ## Get the big picture across programs and projects

-Create a centralized view of all programs and projects across your organization in a visual, interactive roadmap. [<sup>1</sup>](https://www.microsoft.com/en-us/microsoft-365/project/project-management?rtc=1#footnotes)
+Create a centralized view of all programs and projects across your organization in a visual, interactive roadmap. <sup><a aria-label="Footnote 1" href="https://www.microsoft.com/en-us/microsoft-365/project/project-management#footnote1" class="ms-rte-link">1</a></sup>

 ## Plan projects effectively